earnest-developer/earnest-developer-blog/content/posts/lambda-load-csv.md

 ## Use case

 Some times loading CSVs to a database is a one-off job.
-A convoluted SQL script is probably created and then deployed by someone who has the right permission to a database.
+A convoluted SQL script is probably created and then deployed by someone who has the right permission.
 Other times though, it might be part of a recurring business process in which case we should encapsulate that file loading logic into a service.
 If you are on the AWS Platform, this can be done in a clean way.

 ## Setup